 I’ve translated the names of all the Global Lingo staff so you can get an idea of how the language looks.
 If you’re really keen, the software to create your own translation is on the site as is an explanation of how the Galiffreyan language works.

 I’ve purposely not given an English equivalent of the translation at the top of the page.
-If you can translate it there’s be a nice Dr Who themed prize.
+Can you translate it?
 Leave your answer in the comments section.